rivtDocs/rivtdocs.github.io/docs/index.md

 the writing and sharing of engineering documents.

 Many engineering technologies in the 21st century are evolving slowly, and design procedures are often fixed in standard codes for decades.
-Recently the core of good engineering work lies in understanding different, established, technologies and then skillfully and efficiently combining them to fit project requirements.
-Calculations documents provide a first draft of how that combination should work.
-Being able to cut and paste from previous projects is and effective and efficient starting point.
+The core of good engineering work now lies in understanding different, established, technologies and then skillfully and efficiently combining them to fit project requirements.
+Calculation documents are the first draft in the process of making these combinations work.
+Being able to easily cut and paste from previous projects lets an engineer explore more options, focus on key issues and improve solutions.

 Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
 The model of